 Declaration of conflict of interests: The authors should disclose any potential conflict of interest, including political or financial interests associated with patents or ownership, provision of materials or inputs and equipment used in the study by the manufacturers.
 If there is no conflict of interest, inform the following in the article: “The authors declare that there are no conflicts of interest regarding this article.”

 References: It is suggested to include the references that are strictly relevant to the problem addressed and to avoid the inclusion of too many references in the same citation.
 The accuracy of the references is the authors' responsibility.
 In order to avoid duplicate publications, special emphasis in the search of articles in Hospital Pharmacy journals is recommended.
 Number the references consecutively according to the order in which they are first mentioned in the text (The NLM Style Guide for Authors, Editors, and Publishers https://www.ncbi.nlm.nih.gov/books/NBK7256/).
-Identify them in the text with Arabic-superscripted numerals, without mentioning the authors and without parentheses, after the period.
+Identify them in the text with Arabic-superscripted numerals, without space, after the last word of sentence (before the full stop and without space of it).
+Do not mentioning the authors and years between parentheses after the period.
 When it comes to sequential citation, separate the numbers by a dash (Example: 1-7); when non-sequential, use commas without space (Example: 1,5,7).
 Only the first three authors should be listed and the others indicated by the term “et al”.
 The format of the references, using abbreviations according to the Medicus Index, is the following: